Admissions and aid

 Explore financial aid

 If you want to make a difference in people’s lives through social work, financial barriers shouldn't stand in your way.
-Our school offers a broad range of scholarships, research assistantships and awards to current students – in addition to the opportunities prospective and current students can find through VCU's Office of Financial Aid.
+Our school offers a broad range of scholarships, research assistantships and awards to current students – in addition to the opportunities prospective and current students can find through VCU's Student Financial Services.

 Child Welfare Stipend Program